 The Minoru Centre for Active Living will truly be the hub of Richmond’s recreational, social and cultural life!

 Replacement of the Minoru Aquatic Centre and Minoru Place Activity Centre were among Council’s top priorities for its 2011-2014 term.
 The Minoru Place Activity Centre is inadequate to meet the long-term needs of Richmond’s rapidly growing and diverse population of seniors.
 The Minoru Aquatic Centre is near the end of its life and is lacking in many of the amenities found in aquatic centres today.
-The Minoru Complex will not just replace these facilities as well as the former Minoru Pavilion; it will be a “Centre of Excellence” for active living and wellness for residents of all ages and abilities.
+The Minoru Centre for Active Living will not just replace these facilities as well as the former Minoru Pavilion; it will be a “Centre of Excellence” for active living and wellness for residents of all ages and abilities.

 An aquatic centre featuring:

 • two 25-metre pools (one 8-lane tank and one 6-lane tank) with accessible features and varying depths and temperatures, allowing for greater usability and flexibility in programming;

 • a large leisure pool with features including a large river run, spray elements and play features

 • a wellness area with two hot pools, a cold plunge pool, steam room and saunas; and

 • a large change room area featuring a mix of gender-specific and universal change areas.